-/usr/sbin/zlogin zonel
+/usr/sbin/zlogin zone1

-2-1) Define IP addresses and hostnames in the /etc/inet/hosts file.
-Defined information is the same as for zone0.

-2-2) Set the interface with host names defied above by using the ipadm(1M) command.
+- 2-1) Define IP addresses and hostnames in the /etc/inet/hosts file.
+Defined information is the same as for zone0. - 2-2) Set the interface with host names defied above by using the ipadm(1M) command. - Interface vnic1